ElektraInitiative/libelektra/doc/usecases/mount/UC_edit_rdb.md

 - **Alternative scenario:**

   - The requested key is not found in the database.
-    - Elektra reports the error to the administrators.
+    - Elektra creates a new tuple with the given key and value and writes it to the database.

 - **Error scenario:**